-Oolong tea is a category of tea that sits between green and black tea in tea processing, mainly the oxidation level.
-Oxidation level (think apple or avocado browning) is what defines green, oolong, and black teas.
-Green tea is not oxidized and black tea is fully oxidized.
-Oolong tea is a semi-oxidized or partially oxidized, therefore it covers a large canvas of flavor variations and complexities.
+Oxidation level (think apple or avocado browning) defines green, oolong, and black teas.
+Green tea is not oxidized, and black tea is fully oxidized.
+Oolong tea is semi-oxidized or partially oxidized.
+Therefore, it covers a large canvas of flavor variations and complexities.
 The result depends on the production style of the tea maker.

-- Lightly oxidized oolongs tend to be more similar to green tea, more vegetal but with hints of white flowers.
+- Lightly oxidized oolongs: Smilar to green tea, more vegetal but with hints of white flowers.

 Here is an example of the colors of oolong tea.
-You can also browse our collection of oolong teas to find all the different shapes, flavors, and colors of Oolong Tea.
+You can also browse our collection of oolong teas to find all the different shapes and flavors of Oolong Tea.

 What is semi-oxidized tea?

-Much like an apple turning brown after being sliced open, tea starts to oxidize when it's picked.
-When most organic matter comes in contact with air, their molecular composition gets altered.
+Much like an apple turning brown after being sliced open, tea oxidizes when it's picked.
+When most organic matter comes into contact with air, its molecular composition alters.

 What is oolong tea made of?

 The origin of oolong tea comes from the plant Camellia Sinensis.
-Just like different apple varieties, there are also multiple cultivars within the Camellia Sinensis plant.
+Like different apple varieties, there are also multiple cultivars within the Camellia Sinensis plant.

 The two major varieties are Camellia sinensis var. assamica and Camellia sinensis var. sinensis.

-- The Assamica varieties are larger in size and better suited for making black teas and pu-erh, more processed teas.
+- Var.
+Assamica: Larger and better suited for making black teas and pu-erh, more processed teas.

-- The Sinensis varieties are smaller in size and are suitable for making green tea or greener oolongs, though they are be made into all genres of teas except for pu-erh.
+- Var Sinensis: Smaller in size and suitable for making green tea or greener oolongs, though they can be made into all genres of teas except for pu-erh.

 Origin of the word oolong